serialdoom/decibel-framework/CONTRIBUTING.md

-# How to contribute to Decibel Core Framework
+# How to contribute to Decibel Core

 ## Report a bug